sparkflows/sparkflows-docs/docs/user-guide/git-integration/link-project.rst

 ----------------------

 - Click on ``CREATE NEW BRANCH`` option.
-- Add NEW BRANCH NAME and ORIGIN.
+- Add NEW BRANCH NAME, ORIGIN and root folder path(if not added it will get link with path added in config).
 - When you click on link button in this option it will first create branch with specified NEW BRANCH NAME.
 New branch is updated with specified ORIGIN.

 .. figure:: ../../_assets/git/link-project-new-branch.png